eliedraiwork/client-server-subscriber/README.md

 The Client app consists on a simple subscribe-form which connect to the Server app.
 The Server app can manage several routes.

-## Client app
-A subscriber form implemented in React.js.

 ## Server app
 A server implemented with node.js and Express.js.